alexut/browse-together-mcp/README.md

 See the [API Reference in `002-browser.md`](docs/002-browser.md#api-reference) for more details.

-### Option 2: Using with Claude Desktop
+### Option 2: Using with an MCP Client

-1. Configure the MCP server in Claude Desktop by editing your `claude_desktop_config.json`:
+1. Configure the MCP server in your MCP client (e.g. Cline, Windsurf, Claude Desktop) by editing your `claude_desktop_config.json`:

 ```json
 {